 “We acknowledge the extreme pressures that the health service is under and welcome the Health Minister’s £12.1m funding to prioritise diagnostic services.
 However, we are worried about what lies ahead with the likelihood of further postponements if too many patients are admitted to hospital with Covid-19 and medical resources are diverted to deal with them.
 On top of this there will be an inevitable backlog and wave of later stage diagnoses creating further pressure on our health system, as those diagnosed at a later stage often need more intensive and expensive treatment compared to those diagnosed at an early stage.

 “Delays in treatment place enormous stress on patients and on their families, who are waiting and worrying.
 The support services that Cancer Focus NI offers, such as counselling and family support, have never been more in demand.
-And like many cancers services we had lengthy waiting times pre COVID.
+And, like many cancers services, we had lengthy waiting times pre COVID.
 Many people are now often waiting months for a first appointment with a counsellor.

 “We need a twin-track health system where we’re able to cope with demands of the pandemic and continue to treat routine conditions and offer services to people who need them, instead of an infection-control health service.
-We need to see guidance around protecting routine & emergency procedures.
+We need to see guidance around protecting routine and emergency procedures.
 More resources need to be made available on a long-term basis and built into the new Cancer Strategy for Northern Ireland.”